Exercise 4.1 Command-Line Navigation

 This opens the man page for the ls command.

 Each man page is divided into various parts.
 The number in parentheses on the top line indicates in which section of the manual this command is documented.
-In this case, ls is documented in section 1, which is for general use commands.
-Next you see the name of the command and a very terse summary of what the command does: “list directory contents.”
+In this case, ls is documented in section 1, which is for general-use commands.
+Next, Terminal displays the name of the command and a terse summary of what the command does: “list directory contents.”
 The synopsis is supposed to be a formal representation of how to use the command.
 Anything contained in square brackets is optional.
 The synopsis isn’t always completely accurate.
 For example, a few options for ls are mutually exclusive of each other, but this synopsis does not indicate that.
-Generally speaking, options or switches (which change the behavior of a command) immediately follow the command, and arguments (which tell the command what to operate on) follow options or switches.
-The description, which describes the various uses of the command, follows the synopsis.
+Options or switches (which change the behavior of a command) immediately follow the command, and arguments (which tell the command what to operate on) follow options or switches.
+The description, which explains the various uses of the command, follows the synopsis.

 At the prompt, enter man man.

 Read about the man command.